 If you have never been associated with the foreclosure process, you may not know the first thing about how it works.
 While this is not something you want to find yourself dealing with, the more you know the better off you will be.

-The foreclosure process can and will differ from one state to the next.
+The foreclosure process differs from one state to the next.
 In Pennsylvania, there are five basic stages that make up the timeline.
+Contact our team of experienced foreclosure lawyers for a free consultation.

 Philadelphia Foreclosure Timeline